 - The death of an individual living in your home reduces your reported household size

-- You experience a change in household size that impacts what you report to the government for your household tax subsidy
+- You experience a change in household size that impacts your tax subsidy

-- You have a change in income (either an increase or decrease) and need to report it to adjust your tax subsidy
+- You have a change in income that will affect your tax subsidy

 - You have an increase in income and no longer qualify for Medicaid